maobowen/PixelPlusPlus/README.md

 	make -C builtin/ clean && make -C builtin/ ./test-extended.sh

 For all the 7 positive test cases, a message "Positive test passed." will be printed, which indicates that the programs are successfully compiled or the output results match our expectation.

+> For the first 6 positive test cases, the images generated are available under the `extended-tests/` directory.

 For all the 3 negative test cases, a message "Negative test passed." will be printed, which indicates that the programs fail to compile and the errors match our expectation.